paixaols/insurance-cross-sell/README.md

 # 7. Data product

-The company’s sale team will use the prediction proposed here on a regular basis.
+The company’s sales team will use the prediction proposed here on a regular basis.
 To facilitate usage, the model was deployed on Heroku and made accessible via an API.
 Also, a custom Google Sheet spreadsheet can access the API using Google Script to post a request.
 For the sake of illustration, a screenshot of the spreadsheet is presented below.
-Note the menu Insurance, which creates the column score, representing the client’s propensity to purchase the auto insurance.
+Note the menu *Insurance*, which creates, via the *Get prediction* function, the column score.
+Such score retrieved by the API represents the client’s propensity to purchase the auto insurance.

 <img src="/reports/figures/gsheet_screenshot.png" width="900">